loomis/connected-edge/docs/docs/prerequisites/linux.md

 | disable service | `systemctl disable SERVICE` |
 | service output | `journalctl -u SERVICE` |

-To understand how these commands work, reinstall the "nginx" package.
+To understand how these commands work, reinstall the "nginx" package on an Ubuntu machine.
 When the service is started, you should be able to see the default landing page with the command:

 ```
 curl http://localhost
 ```

 This will dump the raw HTML content.
 In the HTML, you should see a header element like `<h1>Welcome to nginx!</h1>`.

-Try to do the same from outside of the machine.
-It will likely fail because the server cannot be contacted from your browser.
-There are probably two reasons why.
-Can you think of what they could be?

-The first reason is probably that your default security group on Exoscale is not configured correctly.
-We opened ports for `ping` and `ssh`, not for HTTP(S).
-Can you modify your default security group to open the ports 80 (HTTP) and 443 (HTTPS)?

-The second reason is probably a local firewall running on your VM.
-The local firewall filters network traffic **in addition to** the security group.
-Rather than configuring both the security group and local firewall, it is generally easier just to disable the local firewall.
-The name of the local firewall service on Ubuntu is "ufw".
-Can you use the system administrator commands to disable it?
+Try the various service management commands to understand how they affect the nginx service.

 #### IP Address